Excess 14 Spares

 - Portable 12v sump pump with enough pipe to run from the furthest place on the boat, overboard.
 Also, make sure you have enough 12v cigarette lighter cord to run from the inside helm station.

-- Sump Pump Backflow/Check Valve (1″ with extra barbs as you’ll need quite the wrenches to undue the factory glued in barbs).
+- Sump Pump Backflow/Check Valve (1″ with extra barbs, as you’ll need quite the wrenches to undo the factory glued-in barbs).
 When these fail, the sump pump will continually cycle as the pumped water into the pipe is just enough to trigger another cycle.
 This can burn out your pump, so always listen for those different sounds.

 Lines